NetSuite ERP and Intacct ERP Comparison

 Each company has a professional services arm to implement its software, and both support partner communities that can also install and manage their systems.

-There are differences in the partner programs.
-NetSuite provides its partners with exceptional support through its Alliance program, so that partners have all the tools they need to deliver exceptional customer experiences.
+There is an inherent difference between Intacct ERP and NetSuite ERP System.
+They are starting with the differences in the partner programs.
+NetSuite provides its partners with exceptional support through its Alliance program so that partners have all the tools they need to deliver outstanding customer experiences.
 These tools include, for instance, predefined templates and data models for fast and successful implementations of order management or advanced revenue management functionality.

 Intacct’s partner programs focus on value-added resellers and accountants.

-Intacct also has a marketplace in which 44 partners offer complementary solutions they built on the Intacct platform.
-NetSuite customers, in contrast, have access to more than 570 add-ons that are built on the NetSuite platform or include out-of-the-box integration.
+Intacct also has a marketplace where 44 partners offer complementary solutions built on the Intacct platform.
+NetSuite customers, in contrast, have access to more than 570 add-ons built on the NetSuite platform or include out-of-the-box integration.

 NetSuite offers 24-hour support, seven days a week, internationally.
 While Intacct has begun to expand beyond its live agents in San Jose, California., who work from 6 a.m. to 6 p.m.
 PT, its support services are still limited.

-Both NetSuite and Intacct provide what most vendors consider core finance functionality — including accounts payable and receivable functions, the general ledger, and cash management.
-Both vendors provide advanced finance functionality as well, including budgeting and planning, billing, revenue recognition, and dashboarding capabilities.
+NetSuite ERP and Intacct ERP provide what most vendors consider core finance functionality — including accounts payable and receivable functions, the general ledger, and cash management.
+Both vendors offer advanced finance functionality, including budgeting and planning, billing, revenue recognition, and dashboarding capabilities.

 There are anecdotal differences in how this functionality works.
-One Intacct customer switched to NetSuite based on a need for revenue recognition capabilities, which it struggled to implement in Intacct.
-Another chose to move its new acquisitions onto NetSuite because of its strong general ledger capabilities and ease of onboarding new acquisitions.
+One Intacct customer switched to the NetSuite accounting system based on a need for revenue recognition capabilities, which it struggled to implement in Intacct.
+Another chose to move its new acquisitions onto NetSuite because of its general solid ledger capabilities and ease of onboarding new acquisitions.

-In talking with NetSuite customers, the value of NetSuite’s Saved Searches functionality is almost always a frontrunner in terms of why they chose NetSuite over Intacct.
-NetSuite offers prebuilt reports and dashboards, sorted by role and industry.
+In talking with NetSuite customers, the value of NetSuite’s Saved Searches functionality is always a frontrunner in terms of why they chose NetSuite accounting systems over Intacct.
+NetSuite offers prebuilt reports and dashboards sorted by role and industry.
 Intacct’s report writer is built on a similar philosophy but carries an extra charge.

-Will you be managing multiple subsidiaries and/or global operations?
+Will you be managing multiple subsidiaries and global operations?

 A major selling point for NetSuite with most customers is how easy it is to manage multiple subsidiaries’ financials.
-Finance leaders can gain a consolidated view of financials across businesses at the click of a button, removing what was once a tedious, Excel-laden chore and allowing them to much more easily compare data to make business decisions.
-What’s more, customers often point to how easy it is to add new acquisitions to the platform – with just a few clicks.
+Finance leaders can gain a consolidated view of financials across businesses at the click of a button, removing what was once a tedious, Excel-laden chore and allowing them to compare data to make business decisions more easily.
+Customers often point to how easy it is to add new acquisitions to the platform – with just a few clicks.

 NetSuite OneWorld offers the functionality for businesses to manage global subsidiaries, accounting for currency, taxes, and more.
-NetSuite supports 27 languages, more than 190 currencies, transactions in 90-plus bank formats and meets tax and reporting standards for more than 100 countries.
-Intacct doesn’t provide this level of global support.
+NetSuite supports 27 languages, more than 190 currencies, transactions in 90-plus bank formats, and meets tax and reporting standards for more than 100 countries.
+Intacct does not provide this level of global support.

-Also consider how you’ll comply with international regulations, such as GDPR.
-NetSuite, backed by Oracle, has a global data center reach that far exceeds what Sage Intacct can offer.
+Also, consider how you will comply with international regulations, such as GDPR.
+NetSuite, backed by Oracle, has a global data center reach far exceeding what Sage Intacct can offer.
 NetSuite has access to 18 Oracle Cloud Infrastructure data centers around the globe.
 Intacct runs in three data centers — two in California and one in Dublin — all of which are run by third-party data center service providers.

 Do you, or will you, need functionality beyond accounting?

-Intacct often touts its direct partnership and integration with Salesforce.com as a key advantage over NetSuite, saying that NetSuite relies on its partners to maintain the Salesforce integration.
-But NetSuite’s rich community partners directly with Salesforce.com — and delivers integration that streamlines quote generation, increases selling velocity and improves the overall pipeline.
-What’s more, NetSuite has its own, native CRM solution, which includes functionality for customer service management, marketing automation, and Salesforce automation.
+Intacct often touts its direct partnership and integration with Salesforce.com as a critical advantage over NetSuite, saying that NetSuite relies on its partners to maintain the Salesforce integration.
+But NetSuite’s rich community partners directly with Salesforce.com — and delivers integration that streamlines quote generation, increases selling velocity, and improves the overall pipeline.
+What is more, NetSuite has its own native CRM solution, which includes functionality for customer service management, marketing automation, and Salesforce automation.

 Ready to Take Your Business to the Next Level?

-While Intacct offers a lower upfront cost, NetSuite is typically the financial software of choice for growing companies, particularly those that are targeting IPOs and need the more advanced functionality and scalability that NetSuite delivers.
+While Intacct offers a lower upfront cost, NetSuite is typically the financial software of choice for growing companies, particularly those targeting IPOs and needing the more advanced functionality and scalability that NetSuite delivers.
 Companies with international operations or aspirations also tend to select NetSuite OneWorld thanks to its multi-language, multi-currency, and multi-subsidiary management features.